Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

 Andrew Benintendi At The Plate

-- In 4.1% of his games this season, he has gone deep, and 0.9% of his trips to the plate.
+- In five games this season, he has hit a long ball (4.0%, and 0.9% of his trips to the dish).

-- Benintendi has driven home a run in 33 games this year (26.8%), including more than one RBI in 4.9% of his games and producing three or more of his team's runs on one occasion..
+- In 27.0% of his games this season, Benintendi has driven in at least one run.
+In six of those games (4.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.